SCHEDULE & SESSIONS

 Tawna Sanchez earned a Master of Social Work from Portland State University and is currently the Family Services Director at the Native American Youth and Family Center (NAYA Family Center).
 Sanchez was elected to the Oregon State Legislature in 2016 as the Representative for HD 43 in North and Northeast Portland and currently serves as the Co-Chair of the Legislative Committee of Ways and Means; she is only the second Native American to ever serve in Oregon’s Legislature.

 As the Director of Family Services at NAYA Family Center, Sanchez has worked to both provide and improve services to Native women who have experienced domestic violence, developing programs to serve Native American Elders, children from 0-5 years old, and most importantly programs that serve the disproportionate numbers of Native American children in the child welfare system.
 Sanchez has taken this experience as a service provider to the Oregon Legislature, bringing real life experience and real social work values to the legislative process.
+Tawna is a former foster youth.

 Benjamin Lundberg Torres Sánchez (they/elle) Artist, Organizer